dannypho/system-calls-dannypho/README.md

 ```
 ### Hint

 Copy one of the existing use programs such as wc.c to use as a framework for your user application.
+Your ps program will call the getpinfo system call.

 ## The scheduler